- Today we’ll discuss what are the differences between CPA Australia and CPA US.

 Previously, the CPA exams were conducted four times a year, but in 2020, that changed.
 It is now conducted year-round.

 In the United States, the CPA is a license that you have to acquire to provide accounting services to the public.
-It is awarded by each of the 50 states of the US for practising.
+It is awarded by each of the 50 states of the US for practicing.

 Additionally, almost every state (49 out of 50) has passed mobility laws to allow CPAs from other states to practice in their state.